-The ties between PTSD and substance abuse has been revealed long ago.
+The ties between PTSD and substance abuse have been revealed long ago.
 People entering drug rehab centers in California have to cope with both post-traumatic stress disorder (PTSD) and drug/alcohol abuse.
 Often, PTSD is the underlying reason for being addicted to various substances.

 PTSD is a result of witnessing or experiencing traumatic situations like accidents and injuries.
 PTSD is common amongst military personnel.
-People who witness natural disasters, terrorist attacks, assaults, or death of family members may also suffer.
+People who witness natural disasters, terrorist attacks, assaults, or the death of family members may also suffer.